Queensland Snow

 Snow in South-East Queensland

-Historically speaking, snowfall is not rare in South East Queensland having occurred, on average, a little more than once per year over the past 141 years.
+Historically speaking, snowfall in Queensland is not rare occurring on average a little more than once per year over the past 144 years.
 However, several years may pass without snow falling somewhere in Queensland.

 The reported fall of snow in Brisbane has been confirmed by many persons who witnessed it.
 The snow was most noticeable in Woolloongabba, but in Stanley Street, South Brisbane, it was sufficiently heavy to allow of people wiping it from their clothing...It is said that snow fell in this city 35 years ago.
 At Toowoomba, the local paper says, on the same date, "towards 12 o'clock, light flaky snow began to flit about, and these were followed by unmistakable drifting showers of real snow.
 Spring-hill road was quite white, as were also the footpaths in some parts of the town, and we learn that at Clifton-plains about 2in. of snow covered the ground.

-Two Recent Snow Events in in South East Queensland
+Two Recent Big Snow Events in in South East Queensland

 The Big Snow, 13th to 17th July 2015

 This surprising event commenced on Sunday 13th of July with snow flurries and sleet at Eukey some 12 kilometres from Stanthorpe.
 Local cafe owner Amanda Blair said business had been booming in the border town since Saturday.
 "It has been so busy.
 From 7:30am in the morning there was a stream of traffic heading south and it was like that all weekend," said Ms. Blair.
-"As soon as people hear about snow they head to the border.
-"We used to be asked often about where the snow is, but with Facebook, now the locals don't get asked as many questions."
+"As soon as people hear about snow they head to the border".
 Snow again fell at Eukey on Monday the 14th with settling falls just over the Border at Mt Mackenzie.
 These events, however, were just teasers for what was to follow.

 Observing this exciting event in the late evening of July 16th, Ken Kato wrote: “At approximately 11:40pm some tufts of cloud started to appear then within the space of only a few mins it went from absolutely clear skies to totally overcast.
 The first flakes fell at 11:45pm.
 By midnight, it started to really come down.
 By 1am, it was close to blizzard/snowstorm conditions at times, with wet snow changing to dry powder snow for quite a while.
 Dry snowflakes were blowing horizontally with gusts of wind roaring through the trees and making the power lines hum.
 Visibility was down to around 100m and snowdrifts began forming,